 Dynamic Purchasing Systems (DPS), like framework agreements, can be worth millions of pounds.
-They can also run for multiple years at a time and you can apply for a DPS any time it’s open.
+They can run for multiple years at a time, and you can apply for a DPS any time it’s open.

 If you think your business would benefit from applying for NHS tenders than Hudson Discover can help you.
 If you’re wondering how to track live NHS tenders, our Healthcare Tenders portal can help.
 It’s your one-stop-shop for all NHS tenders including framework agreements and DPS’.

-What’s more, you will be assigned a dedicated Account Manager to manage your subscription.
-They can answer any questions you may have about the tendering process.
-You’ll also receive a daily email bulletin straight to your inbox, containing all NHS tenders found that day.
+You’ll receive a daily email bulletin straight to your inbox, containing all NHS tenders found that day.